-DVRPC uses the IPD methodology to comply with Title VI of the Civil Rights Act and follow the guidance of the EJ mandate by mapping communities of concern under federal guidance and comparing this locationbased information to the allocation of the Commission's plans, programs, and planning process.
+DVRPC uses the IPD methodology to comply with Title VI of the Civil Rights Act and follow the guidance of the Environmental Justice mandate by mapping communities of concern under federal guidance and comparing this location-based information to the allocation of the Commission's plans, programs, and planning process.
 The population groups assessed at the census tract level include Youth, Older Adults, Female, Racial Minority, Ethnic Minority, Foreign Born, Persons with Disabilities, Limited English Proficiency, and Low-Income.
-The IPD methodology uses ACS data to find the concentration of each of the nine IPD population groups listed above and within the TIP, and uses this information to analyze the distribution of FY2023 mappable projects.
+The IPD methodology uses American Communities Survey (ACS) data to find the concentration of each of the nine IPD population groups listed above and within the TIP, and uses this information to analyze the distribution of Draft FY2023 mappable projects.
 The distribution of projects may indicate if communities of concern are experiencing disproportionate impact or possibly being excluded from benefits of TIP projects.
 This information is shared during the project selection process and displayed in this report.

-The IPD analysis methodology also generates a score for each census tract for each individual indicator and a summary score for all nine indicators to compare the allocation of projects within the FY2023 projects.
+The IPD analysis methodology also generates a score for each Census tract for each individual indicator and a summary score for all nine indicators to compare the allocation of projects within the Draft FY2023 projects.
 The score calculation is determined by standard deviations relative to an indicator's regional average.
 The data for each of the indicators in the IPD analysis are split into five bins with an associated score: Well Below Average (score of 0); Below Average (score of 1); Average (score of 2); Above Average (score of 3); and Well Above Average (score of 4).
-A summary score of all nine indicators for each census tract (ranging from 0 to 36) is used to show regional concentrations of populations of interest defined by Title VI and EJ.
-(See Figure 5: in Chapter 3: "Responding to Environmental Justice and Title VI Concerns").
-These summary scores are then organized into five categories-from "Well Below Average" to "Well Above Average"-to allow for regional comparisons and evaluation: Well Below Average (scores from 0 to 11); Below Average (scores from 12 to 15); Average (score of 16-19); Above Average (scores from 20 to 23); and Well Above Average (scores from 24 to 36).
+A summary score of all nine indicators for each Census tract (ranging from 0-36) is used to show regional concentrations of populations of interest under Title VI and EJ. (see Figure 5: in Chapter 3: Responding to Environmental Justice (EJ) and Title VI Concerns).
+A summary score of all nine indicators for each Census tract (ranging from 0-36) is used to show regional concentrations of populations of interest as defined by Title VI and EJ.
+These summary scores are then organized into five categories - from "Well Below Average" to "Well Above Average" - to allow for regional comparisons and evaluation: Well Below Average (scores from 0 to 11); Below Average (scores from 12 to 15); Average (score of 16-19); Above Average (scores from 20 to 23); and Well Above Average (scores from 24 to 36).